 Best Xbox Series X/S deals Europe

-- Currys PC World: Xbox Series X due in stock on 23rd January
+- Currys PC World: out of stock

-- Amazon France: Xbox Series S IN STOCK NOW!
+- Amazon France: Series S consoles available

 - EE: sold out – existing customers can keep checking the Add to Plan service

-- Microsoft Store: sold out – keep checking the website for restocks
+- Microsoft Store: still sold out

 - Shopto: register your interest now